Leasing farm land

 - for a definite term of five years or more

-- for the purpose of working the land with the aim of taking produce from the land.
-For example, normal farming, market gardening, horse breeding, cattle dealing or fruit growing.
+- for the purpose of working the land with the aim of taking produce from the land, for example:

 If you lease land to another person you are known as a lessor.
 Only lessors who are individuals can qualify for the relief.